seatsurfing/seatsurfing.github.io/docs/msteams.md

 ## Installation

-The MS Teams app is available for free in the [Microsoft App Store](https://appsource.microsoft.com/product/office/WA200008773).
+The MS Teams app is available for free in the [Microsoft AppSource marketplace](https://appsource.microsoft.com/product/office/WA200008773).

 ## Configuration